stellar/js-stellar-sdk/docs/learn/examples.md

 // Configure StellarSdk to talk to the horizon instance hosted by Stellar.org
-// To use the live network, set the hostname to 'horizon.stellar.org' var server = new StellarSdk.Server({
+// To use the live network, set the hostname to 'horizon.stellar.org' var server = new StellarSdk.Server('https://horizon-testnet.stellar.org');
-  hostname: 'horizon-testnet.stellar.org',
-  secure: true,
-  port: 443
-});

 // Uncomment the following line to build transactions for the live network.
 Be
 // sure to also change the horizon hostname.